Fun Stag and Doe Game Ideas

 7. To sing or not to sing

-Place two buckets in an area where people will pass them often.
-Label one bucket “sing” and the other “don’t sing.”
-Instruct guests to drop money into whichever they’d like the bride and groom to do.
-At the end of the night, count the change in each.
+Place two buckets in an area where people will pass by often.
+Label one bucket “sing” and the other, “don’t sing.”
+Instruct guests to drop money into whichever one they’d like the bride and groom to do.
+At the end of the night, count the change in each bucket.
 If there’s more money in “sing,” the bride and groom must perform a karaoke number for their guests.
 If there’s more money in “don’t sing,” they’re safe.
 Chances are their guests will choose the more entertaining option!
 If your clients would rather do something else, choose another embarrassing but funny task instead of singing.